Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/companies/README.md

 * [Introducing Verite](https://docs.centre.io/blog/introducing-verite) Justin Hunter, Pinata, Centre

 But as the world shifts to an increasingly digital native format, and as people take more ownership over their identity, how can the issuance of, presentation of, and verification of credentials be managed?

+### Exostar

+* [Exostar Receives Kantara Initiative’s Identity Assurance Trust Framework Certification](https://www.exostar.com/press/exostar-receives-kantara-initiatives-identity-assurance-tKABNKABNrust-framework-certification-achieves-healthcare-and-life-science-community-milestones/) - Latest Recognition Further Demonstrates Company Protects Customers’ Identity and Personal Data by Complying with NIST 800-63 Standard
+  > “This is a significant achievement and market differentiator for Exostar.
+The Kantara assessment and review process is rigorous and approval demonstrates a company’s care and respect for its customers.”

 ### SICPA
 Short promo User Journey videos